npragin/TutreeSite/README.md

 # TutreeSite
-Landing page for Tutree inc. first round of pretotyping
+Landing page for Tutree's first round of pretotyping.